danbev/learning-v8/README.md

 Visibility can be controlled by using either compiler options or visibility attributes.
-In your header files, wherever you want an interface or API made public outside the current Dynamic Shared Object (DSO) , place __attribute__ ((visibility ("default"))) in struct, class and function declarations you wish to make public With -fvisibility=hidden, you are telling GCC that every declaration not explicitly marked with a visibility attribute has a hidden visibility.
+In your header files, wherever you want an interface or API made public outside the current Dynamic Shared Object (DSO) , place __attribute__ ((visibility ("default"))) in struct, class and function declarations you wish to make public.
+ With -fvisibility=hidden, you are telling GCC that every declaration not explicitly marked with a visibility attribute has a hidden visibility.
 There is such a flag in build/common.gypi

 ### ToLocalChecked()
 You'll see a few of these calls in the hello_world example:

      Local<String> source = String::NewFromUtf8(isolate, js, NewStringType::kNormal).ToLocalChecked();

-NewFromUtf8 actually returns a The Local<String> wrapped in a MaybeLocal which fores a check to see if the Local<> is empty before using it.
+NewFromUtf8 actually returns a The Local<String> wrapped in a MaybeLocal which forces a check to see if the Local<> is empty before using it.
-NewStringType is an enum which can be k (for constant) normal or internalized.
+NewStringType is an enum which can be kNormalString (k for constant) or kInternalized.

 The following is after running the preprocessor (clang -E src/api.cc):